Mon – Sun: 24/7 Plumbing

 Interestingly, you can trace a toilet leak from the base to the mack washer connecting the tank to the bowl rim.
 As the water drips and collects at the bottom, you may think the toilet leaks from the base.
 Note that this problem doesn’t exist in toilets where the toilet tank and bowl come pre-attached as one piece.

-Such a leak might be due to problems like a loose bolt or a cracked O-ring gasket.
+Such a leak might be caused by problems like a loose bolt or a cracked O-ring gasket.
 Even though tightening the toilet bolts may fix the problem, a gasket must be changed to stop the water from leaking.
-In any case, it’s best to hire a professional plumber trained to give you the right solution and detect leaks with the right equipment.
+In any case, it is best to hire a professional plumber trained to give you the right solution and detect leaks with the right equipment.

 4. A Loose Water Supply Line